 Labour Costs in Australia increased to 100 points in the fourth quarter of 2020 from 92.60 points in the third quarter of 2020. source: Australian Bureau of Statistics

-Labour Costs in Australia averaged 75.62 points from 1985 until 2020, reaching an all time high of 104.80 points in the fourth quarter of 2019 and a record low of 43.30 points in the third quarter of 1985.
+Labour Costs in Australia averaged 76.04 points from 1985 until 2020, reaching an all time high of 104.80 points in the first quarter of 2020 and a record low of 43.30 points in the third quarter of 1985.
 This page provides - Australia Labour Costs - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Australia Labour Costs - values, historical data and charts - was last updated on July of 2020. source: Australian Bureau of Statistics
+Australia Labour Costs - values, historical data and charts - was last updated on April of 2021.

 Labour Costs in Australia is expected to be 105.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Labour Costs in Australia to stand at 114.09 in 12 months time.
 In the long-term, the Australia Labour Costs is projected to trend around 110.00 points in 2022, according to our econometric models.